TOP 20 Keyboard Shortcuts in Excel

 #2 – Auto Sum Shortcuts in Excel

 In excel we often do a summation of many things.
-Everywhere we cannot apply the SUM function manually; instead, we have as an excel keyboard shortcuts key to doing the same for you.
+Everywhere we cannot apply the SUM in excel function manually; instead, we have as an excel keyboard shortcuts key to doing the same for you.

 #3 – Fill Down Keyboard Excel Shortcut

-Fill down is the action you need to do when there is data entry in excel.
+Fill down in excel is the action you need to do when there is data entry in excel.
 In many cases, we may need to copy and paste the value as it is in the above cell.

 Note: If the value is there in the above cell it will fill only values.
 If there is a formula it will fill the formula to the below cell.